28 Incredible Borneo Animals and best places to see Borneo wildlife

 Thick clouds of mist float lazily over the tops of some of the tallest tropical trees on Earth.
 Lush vegetation in all possible shades of green covers every surface in the forest.

-The wildlife is everywhere in Danum Valley: Bearded pigs and Sambar deer frolic on the lawns around the living quarters and the cheeky Maroon langurs frequently visit the camps.
-The suspension bridges over the Segama River and canopy towers bring you even closer wildlife.
+The wildlife is everywhere in Danum Valley: Bearded pigs and Sambar deer frolic on the lawns around the living quarters, and the cheeky Maroon langurs frequently visit the camps.
+The suspension bridges over the Segama River and canopy towers bring you even closer to wildlife.
 But the best wildlife watching in Danum Valley is at night on a safari drive.
 You are virtually guaranteed to see Flying squirrels, a few species of civets, Colugos and Slow lorises.
 And if you are lucky, you may spot Borneo pygmy elephants or even a Clouded leopard.

 There are two accommodation options in Danum Valley: the luxurious Borneo Rainforest Lodge and the simpler rooms at the Field Center.